 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 25.3% of field nurses listed patient care on their resume, but soft skills such as communication skills and compassion are important as well.
+Out of all the resumes we looked through, 33.7% of field nurses listed patients on their resume, but soft skills such as communication skills and compassion are important as well.

 Zippia allows you to choose from different easy-to-use Field Nurse templates, and provides you with expert advice.
 Using the templates, you can rest assured that the structure and format of your Field Nurse resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 After extensive research and analysis, Zippia's data science team found that:

 1. Transitions in Care from Survivorship to Hospice

 This course should be taken after the Symptom Management course and continues building your primary palliative care skills – communication, psychosocial support, goals of care, and symptom management.
 You will explore transitions in care such as survivorship and hospice.
 You will learn how to create a survivorship care plan and how to best support a patient.
 The course also covers spiritual care and will teach you how to screen for spiritual distress.
 Finally, you will learn the requirements...